amazon-ion/ion-docs/_books/ion-1-1/src/macros/macros_by_example.md

 explore is the _macro definition_, denoted using an S-expression of the form `(macro name …)` where `macro` is a keyword and `name` must be a symbol denoting the macro's name.

-NOTE: S-expressions of that shape only declare macros when they occur in the context of an encoding module, which is the topic of a chapter to come.
+NOTE: S-expressions of that shape only declare macros when they occur in the context of an [encoding module](../modules/encoding_module.md).
 We will completely ignore modules for now, and the examples below omit this context to keep things simple.